Alluxio/alluxio/docs/en/Running-Alluxio-On-Kubernetes.md

 ## Alluxio Configuration Properties
 Alluxio containers in Kubernetes use environment variables to set Alluxio properties.
-Refer to [docker configuration](Running-Alluxio-On-Docker.html) for the corresponding environement variable name for Alluxio properties in `conf/alluxio-site.properties`.
+Refer to [docker configuration](Running-Alluxio-On-Docker.html) for the corresponding environment variable name for Alluxio properties in `conf/alluxio-site.properties`.

 Define all  environment variables in a single file and create a `ConfigMap`.